MarlinFirmware/Marlin/README.md

 My current setup currently consists of:

-Original sized bed
+Original sized bed,
-Original hotend
+Original hotend,
 Inductive sensor for Z axis (LJ12A3-4-Z/BY PNP NO)